Selections

 .append

-appends an element to the children of each element in the selection.
+appends an element to each element in a selection.
+If the elements already have children, the new element will become the last child.
 The first argument specifies the type of element.

 As an example let’s start with 3 g